jgmortim/kheel/README.md

 After many iterations, I ended up with a design that blends features and concepts of the various mice employed by Microsoft and Apple over the years.
 My design has a shorter tail which is in line with every version of Mac since the Apple System 1.0 and every version of Windows since Windows Vista.
 Its larger head size is comparable with Windows Vista and later.
-It features antialiasing like what was introduced with Windows Vista and MacOS 10.4 Tiger.
+It features antialiasing like what was introduced with Windows Vista and macOS 10.4 Tiger.
 And it lacks shadows while using a minimal gradient as seen in Windows 8 and later.

 However, unlike Microsoft and Apple, my design features a tail that extends at the same angle as the pointer (22.5°) instead of that irregular nonsense they went with.
-And unlike Windows, my design has a boarded thickness that scales with the cursor instead of remaining at 1 px.
+And unlike Windows, my design has a boarder thickness that scales with the cursor instead of remaining at 1 px.

 ### Loading